- Places to Explore

 One of the earliest members of the congregation was an African slave named Phillis Wheatley, who had been educated by her owners.
 In 1773 a book of her poems was printed (by a London publisher), making her the first published African-American poet.
 She later traveled to London, where she was received as a celebrity, but was again overtaken by poverty and died in obscurity at age 31.

 The church suffered no small amount of indignity in the Revolution: its pews were ripped out by occupying British troops, and the interior was used for riding exercises by General John Burgoyne's light dragoons.
 A century later it escaped destruction in the Great Fire of 1872, only to be threatened with demolition by developers.
-Aside from the windows and doors, the only original interior features surviving today are the tiered galleries above the main floor.
-The pulpit is a reproduction of the one used by Puritan divines and secular firebrands.
-Public contributions saved the church.
+Interestingly, it was the first successful preservation effort in New England.
+The building opened as an independent, non-profit museum in 1877 and contains the last remaining example of a two-tiered gallery in a New England meetinghouse.
+The pulpit is a combination of two pulpits that were both original to the meetinghouse during points in the Victorian era.
+The white barrel portion of the pulpit dates from 1858 and the mahogany wine glass portion in the front dates from 1808.

 Fodor's Trip Planning Ideas